 Please see answers to commonly asked questions below.

-Who can see my information through the Coventry and Warwickshire Population Health Management (PHM) database?
+Who can see my data through the Coventry and Warwickshire Integrated Care Record (ICR)?

 Health and social care professionals from the following organisations in Coventry and Warwickshire:

 - GP practices within Coventry and Warwickshire